The Core Philosophy

 Step 3a: The Context Burst (Discovery)

-The Scout (typically Gemini-CLI) performs a deep, recursive scan to discover existing patterns, utilities, and constraints.
+The Scout performs a deep, recursive scan to discover existing patterns, utilities, and constraints.

-• Input: approved intent + selected implementation strategy
+- Input: approved intent + selected execution strategy

-• Output: discovery report mapping ideal architecture to real code conditions
+- Output: discovery report mapping ideal design to real workspace conditions

-• Purpose: reduce hallucinations by grounding design in the current system
+- Purpose: reduce hallucinations by grounding design in the current system state

-The Architect (typically Claude Code) takes the refined Intent and Discovery Report and writes a surgical instruction set in specs/SPC-XX-spec.md.
+The Architect takes the refined Intent and Discovery Report and writes a surgical instruction set in

-• The spec is explicit enough that a Builder can follow it blindly.
+- The blueprint is explicit enough that an Executor can follow it blindly.

-• Each step includes file touchpoints, order of operations, and test gates.
+- Each step includes target artifacts, order of operations, and test gates.

 What this gives you